-Autumn is a time, too, when many plants spread their seeds with the aid of the wind, which may carry the seeds long distances.
+In autumn, many plants spread their seeds with the aid of the wind, which may carry the seeds long distances.

 This smallish tree, growing to 15 m tall, is native to the boreal zone of Eurasia, far into Siberia.
 It has become naturalized elsewhere, including North America.
 The specific name pentandra is from the Greek pente (‘five’), referring to the male flowers, which have five stamens.
 The common name refers to the glossy, dark green leaves, which resemble those bay laurel (Laurus nobilis).

 In this picture from Jutland, Denmark, seeds of bay willow are sailing into the wind.
 (Photo copyright © by Kaj Halberg)

 The original distribution area of the dandelion (Taraxacum officinale) is Temperate Eurasia, but today it is found in most temperate and subtropical areas of the world.
 The obsolete specific name densleonis, as well as the common name lion’s tooth, refer to the serrated leaves.
 In French, densleonis became dent de lion, in English corrupted to dandelion.

 The names monks-head and priest’s-crown were commonly used in the Middle Ages, an allusion to the naked flower disc, which resembles a monk’s or a Catholic priest’s shorn head.
 The names pee-a-bed and wet-a-bed (and the French name piss-en-lit) refer to its diuretic properties, whereas blowball refers to the popular game of blowing off the seeds.